NebulousLabs/Sia/doc/API.md

 	end   int
 }
 ```
+'start' refers to the height of the block where transaction history should
+begin.

+'end' refers to the height of of the block where the transaction history should
+end.
+Unconfirmed transactions will never be included.
+If 'end' is greater than
+the current height, all transactions up to and including the most recent block
+will be provided.

 Response:
 ```
 struct {
+	confirmedTransactions   []WalletTransaction
-	transactions []WalletTransaction
+	unconfirmedTransactions []WalletTransaction
 }
 ```
+'confirmedTransactions' lists all of the confirmed wallet transactions
+appearing between height 'start' and height 'end' (inclusive).

+'unconfirmedTransactions' lists all of the unconfirmed transactions.

-'transactions' is a list of 'WalletTransactions'.
-Wallet transactions are
-transactions that have been processed by the wallet and given more information,
+Wallet transactions are transactions that have been processed by the wallet and
-such as a confirmation height and a timestamp.
-Each wallet transaction contins
+given more information, such as a confirmation height and a timestamp.
+Each
-information about only a single input or output.
-One network transaction with
+wallet transaction contins information about only a single input or output.
+One
-many inputs an outputs can result in many wallet transactions.
-All of the
+network transaction with many inputs an outputs can result in many wallet
-wallet transactions created by a network transaction are guaranteed to be
+transactions.
+All of the wallet transactions created by a network transaction
-consecutive in history.
-Wallet transactions will always be returned in
+are guaranteed to be consecutive in history.
+Wallet transactions will always be
-chronological order.
+returned in chronological order.

 A wallet transaction takes the
 following form: